mensfeld/hotspotchi/README.md

 ### Raspberry Pi becomes unreachable after starting hotspot

-**This is expected behavior.** When HotSpotchi starts the WiFi hotspot, it takes over the `wlan0` interface.
+**This is expected behavior.** When Hotspotchi starts the WiFi hotspot, it takes over the `wlan0` interface.
 If your Pi was connected to your home WiFi via `wlan0`, it will disconnect.

 **Solutions:**